editorconfig/editorconfig-emacs/README.md

 Bugs, feature requests, and other issues should be submitted to the issue
 tracker: https://github.com/editorconfig/editorconfig-emacs/issues

+## License

+EditorConfig Emacs Plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 [EditorConfig]: http://editorconfig.org
 [EditorConfig C Core]: https://github.com/editorconfig/editorconfig-core-c
 [properties]: http://editorconfig.org/#supported-properties